Eating fruits and vegetables does a body good.

 The body will absorb nutrients immediately because there’s no pulp.

-Your digestive system does not have to work hard to separate nutrients from the pulp because a juicer does it for you.
+Our body’s digestive tract does not have to work hard to separate nutrients from the pulp because a juicer does it for you.

 It makes juicing suitable for people who have a condition like diabetes or high blood pressure.

-It’ll also work if you have a weak digestive system.
+It’ll also work if you have a weak stomach.
 Juicing will enable you to get the nutrients still your body needs.

 Warning: Don’t rely on juicing as a substitute for a proper meal because it lacks the fiber to fill you up.

-Unlike juicing that separates the pulp and juice, blending retains everything as if you’re eating the whole fruit or vegetable.
+Unlike juicing that separates the pulp and juice, blending retains everything – it’s like eating a whole fruit or vegetable.
 But the blending process will break down fiber into a puree like consistency.

 It helps make fruit and vegetables easier to digest.
 The presence of fiber slows down the release of nutrients and helps avoid blood glucose spikes if you happen to make recipes with lots of fruit.

-Your body will absorb all the nutrients because everything remains intact including the non-soluble fiber that helps with cleansing the gut.
+The body will absorb all the nutrients because everything remains intact, including the non-soluble fiber that helps with cleansing the gut.

-Blending can also technically replace a meal because the fiber helps fill you up.
-This is an alternative to breakfast just in case you’re in a hurry.
+Blending can also technically replace a meal because the fiber remains in the drink.
+Making smoothies is a great alternative to eating a traditional breakfast just in case you’re in a hurry.